mitschabaude/acme-http-server/README.md

 # ACME http file server

 Super simple express fileserver as needed for ACME challenge to obtain Let's Encrypt certificate, with the folder structure already in place.

-Intended usage after the first couple of steps of `certbot certonly --manual`, in any case with a setup where node.js can directly listen to requests from the outside.
+Intended usage is after the first couple of steps of `certbot certonly --manual` or similar, with a setup where node.js can directly listen to requests from the outside.

 Usage: